OmniCloudOrg/OmniCloud-Full/Notes/integration/CPIs.md

 #### 4.4.2 Worker Management Parameters

-These parameters are used for creating and managing workers (virtual machines):
+These parameters are used for creating and managing workers (usually virtual machines):

 | Parameter | Description | Example Value |
 |-----------|-------------|---------------|